-In addition to the use of ASCAT-C observations, other changes may be implemented in the H-SAF project which will benefit the ESA CCI SM products.
+Product developments that are planned to be implemented in the H-SAF project will benefit the ESA CCI SM products.
 For example, in future versions of the H-SAF ASCAT SSM CDRs, potential ways to correct sub-surface scattering effects will be tested.
-Morrison et al. (2019) found in an experimental setup that sub-surface scattering effects are caused by reflecting features in shallow soils under extremely dry conditions as e.g. in deserts.
+Morrison et al. (2019) found in an experimental setup that sub-surface scattering effects are caused by reflecting features in shallow soils under extremely dry conditions as e.g., in deserts.
 These anomalies can appear temporary or continuously in ASCAT observations, dominate the received backscatter signal and cause large fluctuations after rainfall events.